trigger-corp/Forge-Documentation/source/modules/native/the_basics.rst

                bundles/                      - iOS bundles (resources) to include myplugin.bundle
                        mysdk.bundle
+           javascript/
+                      plugin.js              - Javascript code for your plugin, generally used to expose your plugins API. tests/                            - see :ref:`Testing your plugin <native_plugins_testing>` automated.js                - Automated tests for your plugin interative.js               - Tests for your plugin that require user interaction fixtures/                   - Files your tests require to run test.png
     inspector/                               - Inspector projects used to develop your plugin an-inspector/                  - Android inspector project
               ios-inspector/                 - iOS inspector project